What are Business Rates – A Summary for Small Business

 The council charges business rates on commercial properties, such as offices, pubs, stores, factories, warehouses, and holiday properties – among others.
 However, if you run a business from a small or medium office and it’s your only business premise, it is likely you can apply for small business rate relief, so your organisation does not need to pay for rates.

-There are various ways to reduce your business rates bill, one of them is small business rate relief.
+There are various ways to reduce your business rates bill, one of them being small business rate relief.
 It means you might not need to pay the full estimated business rates.

 In England, your organisation can get relief if your business only uses one property, and it has a rateable value of less than £15,000.

 Properties with a rateable value of £12,000 or less have the full relief, which means you don’t pay at all.
 For properties between £12,001 and £15,000, relief goes down gradually from 100% to 0%.